 Understanding a common Problem with Search Engine Marketing

-Even if you are an existing business, you’re just not going to get the new customers, it will be increasingly difficult to keep your existing customers, and you’re not going to increase your order value.
+Even if you’re an existing business, you’re just not going to get the new customers, it will be increasingly difficult to keep your existing customers, and you are not going to increase your order value.

-However, it can be a frustrating nightmare for small business owners because there is just no common repository of knowledge of help and advice.
-While it’s critically important to devote a good chunk of your efforts to online promotion, it’s ridiculously frustrating and hard to get right.
+However, it can be a frustrating nightmare experience for small business owners because there is just no common repository of knowledge of help and advice.
+While it’s vitally important to devote a good chunk of your efforts to online promotion, it’s ridiculously frustrating and hard to get right.

-Any marketing plan needs to focus on the following three things:
+Any marketing plan needs to focus on the following 3 things:

 1. Getting new customers

 This has always been true for any business in history.
 Things are unprecedented today, as never before has there been so much power readily available in the hands of a small business owner.

 Just 25 years ago, the marketing platform of choice would have been the Yellow Pages.
 Sure, you had radio advertising, television, mail and the newspaper, but for Google of search 25 years ago, everybody went to The Yellow Pages!
 End of story.